specator-tlca/BSD/README.md

 wsl -d Ubuntu-22.04  # or your WSL distribution name

 # Navigate to project directory
-cd /mnt/e/engGit/Gem/LX/BSD  # adjust path as needed
+cd /mnt/'your dir'  # adjust path as needed

 # Make scripts executable
 chmod +x run_all.sh